TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/spot_detection_functions.md

 You should see tooltips with the docstring information!
 How cool is that?
 ```

-Our function is also the widget, so we can get the value of the current setting:
+Our `gaussian_high_pass` object *is the widget*, so we can easily get the value of the current setting:

 ```{code-cell} ipython3
 gaussian_high_pass.sigma.value
 ```

+At the same time, `gaussian_high_pass` remains a callable function.
+Let's call it normally, to check
-Let's also check that the function is still working as expected -- type annotations are not
+that the function is still working as expected.
+Remember, type hints are not enforced by Python at runtime,
-used by Python at runtime, so nothing should have changed.
+so nothing should have changed.

 ```{code-cell} ipython3
 test_output = gaussian_high_pass(spots, 2)